Ragewind87/ragewind87.github.io/README.md

 A Chess game built using `React.js` and `Node.js`.

 This game was developed as part of my `Team Software Project` course in Fall 2019 at Michigan Technological University.
-I led a team of three other students (Team Pawn Stars) to build the game from scratch.
+I led a team of three other students to build the game from scratch.
 We're proud of what we accomplished in a single semester with virtually no prior React experience.

-The game was a hit on presentation day—our professor was especially impressed that we implemented the "En passant" rule.
+The game was a hit on presentation day—our professor was especially impressed that we remembered to implement the "En passant" move.

 ---